JamesCoding888/JavaOCP20221017/README.md

 - 1) public String format() {String ... values}

 > VarargDemo1.java
-- Description: You will learn how to design an 1-D array of Varargs method and 2-D array of Varargs to add up all values.
+- Description: You will learn how to design a 1-D array of Varargs method and 2-D array of Varargs to add up all values.

 > VarargDemo2.java
 - Description: This lesson we design a same name of Varargs method but differently arbitrary number of arguments